linbug/linbug.github.io/_posts/2015-07-07-Coursera's-machine-learning-exercise-one-(in-Python).md

 ---------------------------------------------------------

 ##Week two programming assignment: linear regression
-The first assignment starts in week two and involves implementing the gradient descent algorithm on a dataset of house prices.
+The first assignment starts in week two and involves implementing the gradient descent algorithm on a dataset of company profits.
 At a theoretical level, [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) is an algorithm that is used to find the minimum of a function.
 That is, given a function that is defined by a set of parameters, gradient descent iteratively changes the parameter values, so that the function is progressively minimised.
 This 'tuning' algorithm is used for lots of different machine learning applications.
 In this exercise, we were shown how to use gradient descent to find the best fit for a linear regression.

 **I realise what I just said will sound like